SFDO-Tooling/CumulusCI/docs/intro.md

 -   Create end-to-end browser tests and set up automation using [Robot Framework](https://robotframework.org/).

 The automation defined using CumulusCI is portable.
-It\'s stored in a version control repository and can be run from your local command line, from a continuous integration system, or from a customer-facing installer.
+It's stored in a version control repository and can be run from your local command line, from a continuous integration system, or from a customer-facing installer.
 CumulusCI can run automation on scratch orgs created using